geschmit/microgeiger/README.md

-# MicroGeiger: I2C Dosimeter running with CircuitPython
+# MicroGeiger: Damn small radiation dosimeter
-Really compact geiger running CircuitPython.
+This is my writeup on how to make a really compact geiger counter running CircuitPython.

 This project was funded by the Hack Club "[Winter hardware wonderland](https://hackclub.com/winter)" project, which provided me with the funding to afford the hardware used.